PTSD and Trauma Treatment

 Treatment for PTSD

 Because people suffering from PTSD are more likely to develop a substance abuse disorder, treatment through a rehabilitation facility is the only way to alleviate those symptoms and reach long-term recovery.
-A combination of psychotherapy, medication, and holistic techniques can greatly improve one’s symptoms, but this is only successful if both PTSD and substance use disorder get treated together.
+A combination of psychotherapy, medication, and holistic techniques can improve one’s symptoms.
+This is only successful if both PTSD and substance use disorder get treated together.
 If only one is targeted during treatment, it is likely that the client may relapse.
-Studies show that when someone suffers from both conditions, the symptoms of each are more resistant to treatment and more intense, and treating only one condition is ineffective.
+Studies show that when someone suffers from both conditions, the symptoms of each are more resistant to treatment and more intense.
+Treating only one condition is ineffective.
 At The Summit Wellness Group, we believe in combining different techniques that address all areas of our client’s wellbeing (physical, psychological, and emotional) because we have found that multifaceted treatment plans are most effective.

 The more tools that we can equip our clients with as we treat both PTSD and substance abuse, the better the outcome for a full recovery.
 Our goal is to provide you with an individual treatment plan specific to your needs so that you receive the level of care you want and need.